smart-city-software-platform/dev-env/README.md

 * `\discovery` - Resource Discovery

 We still are not able to run the Resource Viewer behind Kong.
-It is necessary to change its links to use relative paths.
+It is necessary to run it in a subdirectory so that its links and assets be properly served.

 ## Stop the Development Environment